IAdmObjectSnapshot

 Get()

-Gets the value for a property by name.
-The property can be either single-valued, or multi-valued.
-The property value is represented as either an object for a single-valued property or an object[] array for a property that allows multiple values.
+Gets the value of a property by name.
+The property can be single-valued or multi-valued.
+The property value is represented either as an object if there is one value, or an object[] if there are several.
+It is important to point out that a multi-valued property with one value counts as a single value, so an object will be returned.

 object Get(string name)